 How does Australia compare?

-When converted into Australian dollars, that $5,331 is actually equal to roughly $7,500 Australian, a seemingly mind-boggling number.
+When converted into Australian dollars, that is actually equal to roughly $8,700 Australian at current exchange rates, a seemingly mind-boggling number.

 Broken down into different age groups, it seems younger age groups in the states are racking up greater debts.

 The table below does just that, giving some slightly different results based on data from Value Penguin.

 |35 or less||$5,808|

 This data gives an average of $7,124 USD, which is equal to more than $10,000 Australian.

 Much has been said about Australia’s love affair with credit cards, but our credit card debt figures are barely visible compared to America’s.